1984 New Zealand constitutional crisis: 18 July (resolution)

 Roderick Deane and Spencer Russell then spoke to several senior ministers within the National Party caucus.
 On the morning on Wednesday 18 July, after an emergency caucus meeting, Muldoon relented and agreed to devalue the currency upon Lange's wishes.
 Muldoon's most senior Cabinet members, led by the soon to be Leader Jim McLay, had threatened to remove Muldoon from his leadership of the National Party and thereby strip him of his post as Prime Minister and Minister of Finance.
-Cabinet member Jim McLay and Labour party MP Geoffrey Palmer had key roles in persuading Muldoon to step down.
+Outgoing deputy prime minister Jim McLay and incoming Labour Deputy Prime Minister Geoffrey Palmer had key roles in persuading Muldoon to step down.
 They advocated a 'caretaker convention' despite it not existing formally.
 McLay drafted the convention and presented it in a press statement on 17 July, where it became recognised as the 'caretaker convention'.
 The New Zealand dollar was devalued by 20%.
 In a 1994 documentary on the crisis, former Cabinet minister Hugh Templeton confirmed that McLay, working with Bill Birch and Jim Bolger, was ready to approach the Governor-General, Sir David Beattie to have Muldoon removed as Prime Minister (Beattie had suggested he could remove Muldoon prior to the Cabinet meeting on 19 July).